Science-Backed Reasons Why Improving The Quality Of Sleep Should Be Your 2020 Goal

 Maintaining a healthy weight will be easier when you sleep soundly.
-If you don’t, you may experience food cravings which may then lead to weight gain.
-Getting fewer than seven hours of sleep per night will disrupt hormonal balances, which results in higher stress levels, increased fat storage, and poorer appetite control.
+If you don’t, you may experience food cravings which may then lead to Getting fewer than seven hours of sleep per night will disrupt hormonal balances, which results in higher stress levels, increased fat storage, and poorer appetite control.

 On the other hand, low quality sleep over an extended period of time may contribute to serious health consequences.
 Physical conditions include obesity, type 2 diabetes, high blood pressure, and heart disease, just to name a few.
 Mental conditions, such as depression and anxiety can result from poor sleep quantity, too.